Filing a Claim for Refund (Publication 117)

 Licensed Diesel Fuel Suppliers

-If you are a blender, enterer, position holder, refiner, terminal operator, or throughputter, you are a "supplier" as defined in Diesel Fuel Tax Law section 60033.
-Diesel fuel suppliers are required to file a tax return, CDTFA-501-DD, Supplier of Diesel Fuel Tax Return, with the CDTFA.
-For information on the types of credits you may be allowed on your return instead of filing a claim for refund, please see our Licensed Diesel Fuel Suppliers - Filing Claims for Refund webpage.
-You may file your CDTFA-501-DD online by logging in to CDTFA’s online services using your username and password.
+If you are a blender, enterer, position holder, refiner, terminal operator, or throughputter, you are a supplier as defined in Diesel Fuel Tax Law section 60033.
+We require diesel fuel suppliers to file CDTFA-501-DD, Supplier of Diesel Fuel Tax Return, with us.
+For information on the types of credits you may be allowed on your return instead of filing a claim for refund, see Licensed Diesel Fuel and MVF Supplier—Credit in Lieu of Filing a Refund Claim.
+You may file CDTFA-501-DD online by logging in to our online services using your username and password.

 Exempt Sellers

-If you export or sell tax-paid diesel fuel to exempt customers (U.S. government, train operators, and others) and you are not a licensed ultimate vendor or supplier of diesel fuel, you are an exempt seller.
+If you export or sell tax-paid diesel fuel to exempt customers (such as the U.S. government, train operators, and others) and you are not a licensed ultimate vendor or supplier of diesel fuel, you are an exempt seller.
 Registered exempt sellers can file a claim for refund of the tax paid on undyed diesel fuel exported or sold without collection of tax to exempt purchasers using CDTFA-770-DZ, Claim for Refund on Nontaxable Sales and Exports of Diesel Fuel.
 You must register before filing a claim for refund.
-You may file your CDTFA-770-DZ online by logging in to the CDTFA’s online services using your username and password.
-For more information, please see our Exempt Sellers - Nontaxable Sales & Exports - Filing Claims for Refund webpage.
+You may file CDTFA-770-DZ online by logging in to our online services using your username and password.
+For more information, see Diesel Fuel Exempt Seller—Nontaxable Sales and Exports Refund Claims from our Tax Guide for Motor Vehicle Fuel and Diesel Fuel Tax.

 Ultimate Vendors